 So what if they’re not perfectly slender and toned with that ever elusive thigh gap all women are supposed to have (which is complete and utter bullshit btw).
 I don’t think that makes a lick of difference in their ability to do all the wonderful things I ask them to do.

 And same goes for my booty.
-I have never been and will never be a size 2 (well I was once, but damn was that a lot of horrifically hard work), and that’s ok.
+I have never been and will never be a size 2 (well I was once, but damn was that a lot of horrifically hard and punishing work), and that’s ok.
 This size is completely natural, healthy, and attainable for some women and that’s amazing.
 But me?
 Not so natural, not so healthy.
 I need some jiggle to my wiggle to help me stay warm in winter, support me if I’m sick, and if I someday decide to have a baby, nourish and support that tiny, beautiful little alien.
-Why would I starve and punish my body to attain some dude’s fantasy of a perfect woman when I am already perfect to myself?
+Why would I starve and punish my body to attain some dude’s fantasy of the perfect body when I am already perfect to myself?

 I love my body.
-It wasn’t an easy journey to get here, but there are a few things I did along the way that I think can help many women who are struggling to see the beauty and wisdom inherent in their beings.
+It wasn’t an easy journey to get here, but there are a few things I did along the way that I think can help many folks who are struggling to see the beauty and wisdom inherent in their beings.

 One of the biggest things I’ve done to change the way I feel about my body is to hang out naked as much as possible.
 Seriously, ask my sister and she will attest to the fact that when we lived together I was naked as much as company dictated.
 And I still sleep naked every night.